Can Steam Mops Damage Hardwood Floors?

 From what I’ve seen, steam-related damage is far more likely when:

-This is also why it helps to understand which floors can safely handle steam and which ones can’t — not all surfaces react the same way to heat and moisture.
+This is also why it helps to understand which floors can safely handle steam and which ones can’t.
+Steam mops behave very differently depending on the surface — this full steam mop floor safety guide breaks it down by floor type.

 People usually want a simple yes-or-no answer.
 The honest one is: only sometimes.